International Student Department

 What do I have to do to drive in the United States?

 Any F-1 student in lawful status may apply for a driver’s license or state identification card, per state or territorial law.
-The student must present necessary supporting documents required to verify legal presence in the United States.
+The student must present supporting documents required to verify legal presence in the United States.

 Please see our ID and Driver’s License Information Guide outlining the documents you need to receive a driver’s license or state identification card.